MariaamDS/Thanos_Project/README.md

 # Thanos_Project
-A program that deletes half of the files in a universe folder using what is so-called a Thanos 'Snap'!
+A program that deletes half of the files in a universe folder using what is so-called a Thanos 'Snap'.

 ## Description
 This project uses os, random, and time modules in jupyter notebook.

+## Author
+Mariam Mahmoud